The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 Observation: Why More Compute Stops Helping if Reality Stops Feeding It

-Even a perfectly cooled and perfectly synchronized mind would still face another ceiling: the external world may simply fail to provide enough new decision-relevant information to justify more integrated cognition.
+Even a perfectly cooled and perfectly synchronized agent would still face another ceiling: the external world may simply fail to provide enough new decision-relevant information to justify more integrated cognition.

 Let \(\dot I_{\text{obs}}\) denote the rate at which genuinely useful external information arrives, and let \(\chi\) denote the amount of effective cognition required to process each useful bit into improved prediction or control.
 Then one may write: